pelotom/effectful/README.md

 ## Limitations

 Within the lexical scope of a `monadically` block, not all invocations of `unwrap` / `!` are valid; in particular, function bodies cannot contain `unwrap` calls except in certain limited cases (anonymous functions passed to `map`, `flatMap` and `foreach`).
-Also, not all syntactic forms support `unwrap` that should at the moment.
-One such example as of this writing is the right-hand side of a `val` assignment which uses pattern-matching (hence the use of `._1`, `._2` in the `fib` example above).
-When `unwrap` is used in an unsupported position, it will be flagged with a deprecation warning (in Scala 2.10.2 this will be an error).
+When `unwrap` is used in an unsupported position, it will be flagged with an error, and when used outside of any `monadically` block, it will be flagged with a deprecation warning (in Scala 2.10.2 this will also be an error).